 Influenced by the state-of-the-art Norwegian marine industry, the team built those first three ships for speed and fuel efficiency, with shallow drafts that could allow the ships to berth at small island quays.
 Impressed also by the Norwegian culture of ship safety, they made sure the vessels were designed for quick, efficient evacuation.
 Those early ships pioneered the wide, open-air decks and the round-cantilevered Viking Crown Lounges that made Royal ships stand apart from the crowd.

-In the decades that followed, Royal Caribbean Group has continued as industry innovator – from hotel and dining to entertainment, safety, technology and destination development.
+In the decades that followed, Royal Caribbean Group has continued as an industry innovator – from hotel and dining to entertainment, safety, technology and destination development.

 All those years ago, when Royal Caribbean was a start-up company, it looked the part.
 The trailer on Biscayne Boulevard that housed the business would fit in a single conference room in the Group’s current Miami headquarters, which has a clear view of that spot on the Boulevard.